embed has extra steps for the

 recipes package for embedding predictors into one or more numeric columns.
-All of the preprocessing methods are supervised.
+Almost all of the preprocessing methods are supervised.

 step_lencode_mixed() estimate the effect of each of the factor levels on the outcome and these estimates are used as the new encoding.
 The estimates are estimated by a generalized linear model.
 This step can be executed without pooling (via